-Biographical information regarding certain individuals who are part of or have been approved to serve as the senior management of the University as of November 1, 2022 is set forth below.
+Biographical information regarding certain individuals who are part of or have been approved to serve as the senior management of the University as of December 1, 2022, is set forth below.

-Dr. Kristina M. Johnson serves as President of the University.
-Prior to joining the University in September 2020, Dr. Johnson served as chancellor of the State University of New York (SUNY) and served in that role since 2017.
+Dr. Kristina M. Johnson has served as President of the University since September 2020.
+Dr. Johnson has announced that she is stepping down from her position following commencement at the end of the academic year.
+Prior to joining the University, Dr. Johnson served as chancellor of the State University of New York (SUNY) and served in that role since 2017.
 As SUNY's chancellor, Dr. Johnson led a system of 64 public colleges and universities, including five academic health centers and three hospital systems, with 1.3 million students, 30,000 faculty and 90,000 employees.
 Prior to that, she founded and served as CEO of several successful science and technology companies.
 Dr. Johnson also served as undersecretary of energy at the U.S. Department of Energy and held academic leadership positions at institutions such as Johns Hopkins University where she was provost and senior vice president for academic affairs, Duke University where she was dean of the Pratt School of Engineering and the University of Colorado at Boulder where she served as a professor in the electrical and computer engineering department.
-Dr. Johnson has published nearly 150 referenced papers and proceedings and holds more than 100 U.S. and international patents.
-She has received the John Fritz Medal, one of the most prestigious honors in engineering, the Society of Women Engineers Lifetime Achievement Award and the Woman of Vision Award for Leadership.
-She earned her bachelor's degree, master's degree and doctorate in electrical engineering at Stanford University.
+Dr. Johnson has received the John Fritz Medal, one of the most prestigious honors in engineering, the Society of Women Engineers Lifetime Achievement Award and the Woman of Vision Award for Leadership.
+She earned her bachelor's degree, master's degree and doctorate in electrical engineering at Stanford University will launch a national search for a new President in the near future.

 Dr. Melissa L. Gilliam serves as Executive Vice President and Provost for the University.
 Prior to joining the University in August 2021, Dr. Gilliam served as the vice provost, the Ellen H. Block distinguished service professor of health justice and professor of obstetrics and gynecology and pediatrics at the University of Chicago.
 As vice provost at the University of Chicago since 2016, Dr. Gilliam led efforts focused on faculty development, chair development, recruitment and retention, graduate student mentoring, inclusive pedagogy, and diversity and inclusion.
 Her research and scholarship have resulted in over 100 peer-reviewed publications.
 Prior to her role as vice provost, she served in several roles at University of Chicago, including at the Center for Interdisciplinary Inquiry and Innovation in Sexual and Reproductive Health and at the University of Chicago Medicine.
 She began her higher education career as a faculty member at the University of Illinois Chicago, where she served as director of the Center for Reproductive Health, director of the fellowship in family planning and co-director, research and clinical cores, for the National Institutes of Health Center of Excellence in Women's Health.
-She earned her bachelor's degree in English literature from Yale University, her master's degree in philosophy and politics from the University of Oxford, a medical degree from Harvard University, and a master's degree in public health from the University of Illinois Chicago.
+She earned her bachelor's degree in English literature from Yale University, and a master's degree in public health from the University of Illinois Chicago.